 Three prerequisites for lifelong learning

-When the renown cellist Pablo Casals was asked why, at 81, he continued to practice four or five hours a day he answered: “Because I think I am making progress.”
+When the renowned cellist Pablo Casals was asked why, at 81, he continued to practice four or five hours a day he answered: “Because I think I am making progress.”
 Here are my three prerequisites for lifelong learning.

 Like Casals, I want to keep living lifelong learning by: